persistenceOne/networks/test-core-1/README.md

 * Run `ifconfig` or `curl ipinfo.io/ip` and copy your publicly reachable IP address.
 * Create a file `peers-{{VALIDATOR_NAME}}.json` under the test-core-1/peers folder in the forked repo, paste the copied text from the last two steps into the file.
 Find reference file peers-examplexxxxxxxx.json in the same folder.
 * Create a Pull Request to the `master` branch of the [repository](https://github.com/persistenceOne/genesisTransactions)
->**NOTE:** the Pull Request will be merged by the maintainers as a confirmation of inclusion of the validator at the genesis.
+>**NOTE:** the Pull Request will be merged by the maintainers to confirm the inclusion of the validator at the genesis.
 The final genesis file will be published under the file test-core-1/final_genesis.json.
 * Replace the contents of your `${HOME}/.persistenceCore/config/genesis.json` with that of test-core-1/final_genesis.json.
 * Add `persistent_peers` or `seeds` in `${HOME}/.persistenceCore/config/config.toml` from test-core-1/final_peers.json.
 * Start node